Bay of Pigs Invasion: Kennedy's response

+Kennedy's confidence in his Joint Chiefs of Staff had been shaken following the failure of the Bay of Pigs invasion.
+Upon receiving cables from chairman Lyman Lemnitzer he remarked to Arthur Schlesinger that "If it hadn't been for the Bay of Pigs, I might have been impressed by this".
+Kennedy commented to his journalist friend Ben Bradlee, "The first advice I'm going to give my successor is to watch the generals and to avoid feeling that because they were military men their opinions on military matters were worth a damn."

 The aftermath of the Bay of Pigs invasion and events involving Cuba that followed caused the U.S. to feel threatened by its neighbor.
 Prior to the events at Playa Girón, the U.S. government imposed sanctions that limited trade with Cuba.
 An article appearing in The New York Times dated 6 January 1960 called trade with Cuba "too risky."
 About six months later in July 1960, the U.S. reduced the import quota of Cuban sugar, leaving the U.S. no choice but to maintain its sugar needs from other sources.
-Immediately following the Bay of Pigs invasion, the Kennedy Administration considered a complete embargo.
+Immediately following the Bay of Pigs invasion, the Kennedy administration considered a complete embargo.
 Five months later, the president was authorized to do so.

-According to author Jim Rasenberger, the Kennedy administration became very aggressive in regards to overthrowing Castro following the failure of the Bay of Pigs Invasion, reportedly doubling its efforts.
+According to author Jim Rasenberger, the Kennedy administration became very aggressive with regard to overthrowing Castro following the failure of the Bay of Pigs Invasion, reportedly doubling its efforts.
 Rasenberger elaborated on the fact that almost every decision that was made by Kennedy following the Bay of Pigs had some correlation with the destruction of the Castro administration.
 Shortly after the invasion ended, Kennedy ordered the Pentagon to design secret operations to overthrow the Castro regime.
-Also, President Kennedy persuaded his brother Robert to set up a covert action against Castro which was known as "Operation Mongoose."
-This clandestine operation included sabotage and assassination plots.
+Also, President Kennedy persuaded his brother Robert to set up a covert action against Castro which was known as "Operation Mongoose".

-Legacy
+Public reaction

+Only 3 percent of Americans supported military action in 1960.
+According to Gallup, 72% of people had a negative view of Fidel Castro in 1960.
+After the conflict, 61% of Americans approved of the action, while 15% disapproved, and 24% were unsure.
+This poll was taken by Gallup in late April 1966.
+A week after the invasion of Cuba, Gallup took another series of polls to sample three possible ways of opposing Castro.
+The policy that most resembled the Bay of Pigs (if the US "should aid the anti-Castro forces with money and war materials") was still favored by a narrow margin, 44% approval to 41% rejecting this policy.

+Kennedy's general approval rating increased in the first survey after the invasion, rising from 78 percent in mid-April to 83 percent in late April and early May.
+Dr. Gallup's headline for this poll read, "Public Rallies Behind Kennedy in Aftermath of Cuban Crisis."
+In 1963 a public opinion poll showed 60 percent of Americans believed that Cuba is "a serious threat to world peace," yet 63 percent of Americans did not want the U.S. to remove Castro.